-- Attend all required and four elective courses in the prescribed curriculum and achieve a passing grade in all required courses in the naturopathic program. - 2.
-Attain a cumulative grade point average of 2.7 or better on a 4.0 scale. - 3.
+- Attend all required and four elective courses in the prescribed curriculum (CCNM - Toronto Campus students only) and achieve a passing grade in all required courses in the naturopathic program. - Attain a cumulative grade point average of 2.7 or better on a 4.0 scale. - 3.
 Attend the required number of hours in clinical training and fulfill all other requirements of the clinical program with a passing grade. - 4.
 Satisfy all financial obligations to CCNM.